 - a.
 Basis for Addition.
 As long as guests refrain from congregating in common areas, and capacity and other health safety mitigation measures are used, lodging facilities involve low contact intensity and a low number of contacts.
 Personnel and guests can wear Face Coverings whenever they are in common areas and can maintain at least six feet of physical distance except for brief interactions (e.g., while checking in).
 In indoor common areas, no inherently risky activities (e.g., singing, shouting, eating, drinking, etc.) are involved. - b.
 Description and Conditions to Operate.
 Lodging facilities, including hotels, motels, hostels, bed and breakfasts, inns and short-term rentals, may operate for tourist use, subject to all of the following limitations and conditions: - i.
-Indoor fitness centers, indoor pools, indoor dining facilities, ballrooms, conference rooms, business centers, lounge areas, and other indoor gathering places must remain closed.
-But once the County was been placed in the Orange Tier by the State,But a lodging facility may operate the services listed in this subsection b.i after updating its Social Distancing Protocol and complying with the listed requirements for each listed type of service.
-If the County is later returned to a more restrictive tier by the State or other local COVID-19 conditions change in a manner that puts the public health at increased risk, the Health Officer may reduce or suspend the ability for operation of these services by the lodging facility.
-The additional services allowed once the County was in the Orange Tier, and subject to compliance with the Order and related directives, are: - a.
+Indoor pools, ballrooms, conference rooms, business centers, lounge areas, and other indoor gathering places must remain closed.
+But a lodging facility may operate the services listed in this subsection b.i after updating its Social Distancing Protocol and complying with the listed requirements for each listed type of service.
+If the County is later returned to a more restrictive tier by the State or other local COVID-19 conditions change in a manner that puts the public health at increased risk, the Health Officer may reduce or suspend the ability for operation of these services by the lodging facility. - a.
 Gyms or fitness centers.
 The lodging facility may operate a gym or fitness center so long as it fully complies with the requirements listed in Section (16) of this Appendix C-1 as well as Health Officer Directive Nos.
 2020-27 (for outdoor gyms or fitness centers, if applicable) and 2020-31 (for indoor gyms or fitness centers, if applicable), including as those directives are updated in the future.
 At present, that includes a maximum limit of 25% capacity on any indoor gym or fitness center.
-Also, any gym or fitness center must be staffed by lodging facility personnel at all times that it is open for operation. - b.
+Also, any gym or fitness center must be staffed by lodging facility personnel at all times that it is open for operation.

+- b.
 Indoor dining.
 The lodging facility may operate indoor dining so long as it fully complies with the requirements listed in Section (8) of this Appendix C-1 as well as Health Officer Directive No. 2020-16c, including as that directive is updated in the future.
 At present, that includes a maximum limit of 25% occupancy or 100 people, whichever is lower.
-For clarity, a lodging facility is not allowed to operate self-serve stations, whether staffed by personnel or not, including buffets or continental breakfast bars.
+For clarity, a lodging facility is not allowed to operate self-serve stations, whether staffed by personnel or not, including buffets or continental breakfast bars. - ii.
 The Lodging Facility must have created, posted and implemented a Social Distancing Protocol and must comply with any and all requirements contained in Health Officer Directive No. 2020-29 regarding best practices for lodging facilities, as well as any other relevant Health Officer Directives, including, for example, Directive Nos.
 2020-05 and 2020-16c (if food is prepared and sold onsite for take-away or outdoor dining or for indoor dining), Directive No. 2020-17 (if there is a gift-shop or other retail on-site), and Directive Nos.
 2020-27 and 2020-31 (if gyms or fitness centers are opened).

-(Added September 14, 2020; Revised September 30, 2020, and October 27, 2020; Non-substantive revisions October 20, 2020) and November 3, 2020)
+(Added September 14, 2020; Revised September 30, 2020, and October 27, 2020; Non-substantive revisions October 20, 2020 and November 3, 2020)